-Finding transitional housing after leaving an abusive relationship is complicated under normal circumstances.
-Natural disasters and unexpected events across the world affect victims of intimate partner violence differently than the rest of the population.
-Take the coronavirus (COVID-19) for example.
-In a time when the CDC has recommended that families stay in their homes and limit exposure to other people, where does that leave domestic violence survivors?
+Finding transitional housing after leaving an abusive relationship is complicated under normal circumstances and COVID-19 has only made it more difficult.
 When seeking shelter at places like churches or friends’ homes isn’t as easy as before, what do they do if a situation turns violent?
 Thankfully, there are still programs that are accommodating these unexpected times:

 - COVID-19: Coalition guidance programs

 Domestic abuse is never acceptable, every person has the right to live somewhere they feel safe and loved.
 With some planning, survivors of intimate partner violence can secure transitional housing and finance a move to safety.

 It’s easy to ask why victims don’t just leave.
 The short answer is: it’s never that simple.
 The reasons victims of domestic violence stay are complicated and perhaps hard for anyone on the outside to understand.
 Whether out of fear of retaliation or financial limitation, leaving an abusive relationship isn’t easy, especially when there are children involved.

 Abuse is not acceptable, and there is no gray area.
 Anyone can be a victim of intimate partner violence, it’s not just women.
 Not every situation looks the same or is to the highest severity, though this doesn’t invalidate a victim’s experience.
 Some of the most common types of abuse are: physical, financial, psychological or emotional.